elmahio/documentation/docs/logging-to-elmah-io-from-xamarin.md

 ---
 title: Logging to elmah.io from Xamarin
 description: Learn about how to log all uncaught errors happening on your Xamarin apps to elmah.io.
+Log all crashes from both Android and iOS and fix bugs fast.
 ---

 [![Build status](https://github.com/elmahio/elmah.io.xamarin/workflows/build/badge.svg)](https://github.com/elmahio/elmah.io.xamarin/actions?query=workflow%3Abuild)